 - Nutritional yeast - This adds a nice cheesy flavor to the vegan eggs.
 Plus, it's high in B12, minerals and is a complete protein.

-- Turmeric powder – This adds a nice color to the vegan scrambled eggs.
-Plus, turmeric is really anti-inflammatory and good for you.(1)
+- Turmeric powder - This adds a nice color to the vegan scrambled eggs.
+Plus, turmeric has been found to be anti-inflammatory.

 - Garlic and onion powder